alesti/cluster-in-a-box/alu-rails.md

 - A steel needle to apply marks for measurements.

-Despide i am a desperate stick welder on agriculture equipement and other big game stuff, and i am also able to handle an angle grinder properly i do not consider me as a full metal guy, but hey - its only aluminium and there is also a tools chapter later to describe that better.
+Despide i am a desperate stick welder on agriculture equipement and other big game stuff and i do not fear to handle an angle grinder properly i do not consider me as a metal guy, but hey - its only aluminium and there is also a tools chapter later to describe that better.

 ## Some impressions